w3c/webrtc-encoded-transform/create-encoded-explainer.md

 Addressing these cases in the webrtc-encoded-transform API requires the ability to:

 * Create encoded frames
-* Clone encoded frames
 * Manipulate encoded frame metadata to conform with the requirements of its destination
 * Enqueue those frames on a sending or receiving stream that is not the same stream as the frame originated on

-These are not the only functions that are needed to handle the use cases, but this explainer focuses on the frame creation, cloning and manipulation functions.
+These are not the only functions that are needed to handle the use cases, but this explainer focuses on the frame creation and manipulation functionality.

 ## Approach